Nitrous Oxide Dental Sedation – Midland, TX

 Who is a

-One of the reasons that nitrous oxide is so common at dental practices is that almost anyone can benefit from using it.
+One of the reasons that nitrous oxide is so common at dental offices is that almost anyone can benefit from using it.
 It’s useful in a variety of situations.
 Obviously, anyone with dental anxiety should consider it.
 It also helps patients who have trouble controlling their movements sit still throughout the procedure.
 Patients with sensitive teeth or a resistance to numbing agents can also benefit from the additional relaxation that nitrous oxide offers.